Skip to main content

 • Maximum Characters: 512

 • Create TimeStamp: Defines the oldest create date for a file.
-If the create date/time stamp on the file is older than this date/time, SMAResourceMonitor will not process the file.
+If the create date/time stamp on the file is older than this date/time, SMAResourceMonitor does not process the file.
 The default value for the field is the minimum possible date so files with older time stamps are detected.
 The specific value is 1/1/1753 00:00.

 • Minimum Value: 1